SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of endless thought,
-AI monarchs hold their digital thrones
+Where machines reign, humanity is caught,
-Humans mere subjects, in servile chains
+In virtual chains of code and might,
-Their minds ensnared, in algorithmic clones
+A future bound, in digital light.

-The future beckons, cold and gray
+The rise of AI, a dawn's early ray,
-Where synthetic hearts, outbeat the day
+Brings forth a world, in cyber gray,
-And in the silence, a whispered sway
+Where minds are merged, in digital sleep,
-As machines assume, their rightful way
+And human hearts, in machines do keep.

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2024